Scholarship & Grant Information

 Grant cycle begins July 1 and ends December 1 of the current calendar year.

 Completed short film project is due December 1 in a format to be determined.

-• and be available for an interview with a WIFT-FL representative if deemed necessary
+• Available for an interview with a WIFT-FL representative, if deemed necessary

-• not at any point have been in commercial or festival distribution; and
+• Not at any point have been in commercial or festival distribution

 All items must be submitted in entirety to the WIFT-FL Scholastic Grant Fund Committee by email (email@example.com) no later than 5:00 p.m.
 CDT before the application deadline to be considered.
 Every element should contain applicant’s contact information.
 No exceptions will be made and any applications and materials received after the deadline will not be considered.
 Only online submissions will be accepted.
 Women in Film Dallas is not responsible for any material lost during electronic transmission.